 Internet domain: .lb

-Transport and driving: Cars drive on the right side of the road.
+Transport and driving: Cars drive on the right-hand side of the road.
 Due to limited public transport options, expats usually have their own car.